Edge for Private Cloud v4.19.01

-There are several places where the Edge UI attempts to access a local IP address.
+There are several places where the Edge UI might attempt to access a local IP address.
 These local IP address might correspond to private or otherwise protected resources that should not be exposed to external users:

 - The Trace tool in the Edge UI has the ability to send and receive API request to any specified URL.
 In certain deployment scenarios where Edge components are co-hosted with other internal services, a malicious user may misuse the power of the Trace tool by making requests to private IP addresses.

 - When creating an API proxy from an OpenAPI specification, the specification describes such elements of an API as its base path, paths and verbs, headers, and more.
-As part of the spec, you can specify a base path of the proxy that refers to a private IP address.
+As part of the spec, a malicious user can specify a base path of the proxy that refers to a private IP address.

 - When creating an API proxy from a WSDL file located on your local file system.

 For security reasons, by default, the Edge UI is prevented from referencing private IP addresses.
 The list of private IP addresses includes:

 - Loopback address (127.0.0.1 or localhost)